 Su rface Water a.
 Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into.
-Stream and associated flood plain roughly 600 feet east of the subject site. b.
+If appropriate, state what stream or river it flows into. type and provide names.
+If appropriate, state what stream of fiver it nows into b.
 Will the project require any work over, in or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans. c.
 Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of the fill material. d.
 Will the proposal require surface water withdrawals or diversions?
-Give a general description, purpose and approximate quantities, if known. description, parpose and approximate quantities, in known. e.
+Give a general description, purpose and approximate quantities, if known. e.
 Does the proposal lie within a 100-year floodplain?
-If so, note the location on the site plan.